prikhi/quickbooks-for-communes/README.rst

    ``Import`` button
 #.
 Load your generated ``cert.pem`` file
 #.
 Test the certificate by visiting ``https://qbfc-server.local:3000/cert/``,
-   you should see a blank page instead of an SSL error or Insecure Webpage warning.
+   you should see a blank page instead of an TLS error or Insecure Webpage warning.

 .. _Stack: https://docs.haskellstack.org/en/stable/README/